grepory/secdoop/README.md

 Getting Started
 ---------------
-It would probably be best to take a look at ``secdoop/README`` to get an idea of how things work.
-You can also consult the `Wiki<http://github.com/grepory/secdoop/wiki>`_.
+It would probably be best to take a look at `secdoop/README` to get an idea of how things work.
+You can also consult the [SecDoop wiki](http://github.com/grepory/secdoop/wiki).